Septimania

+Etymology

 The name "Septimania" may derive from the Roman name of the city of Béziers, Colonia Julia Septimanorum Baeterrae, which in turn alludes to the settlement of veterans of the Roman Seventh Legion in the city.
-The name can also be an allusion to the seven cities (civitates) of the territory: Béziers, Elne, Agde, Narbonne, Lodève, Maguelonne, and Nîmes.
+The name could also be an allusion to the seven cities (civitates) of the territory: Agde, Béziers, Elne, Lodève, Villeneuve-lès-Maguelone, Narbonne, and Nîmes.
 Septimania extended to a line halfway between the Mediterranean, and the river Garonne in the northwest; in the east, the Rhône separated it from Provence; and to the south, its boundary was formed by the Pyrénées.

 Visigothic Narbonensis

 Gothic acquisition

 Under Theodoric II, the Visigoths settled in Aquitaine as foederati of the Western Roman Empire (450s).
-Sidonius Apollinaris refers to Septimania as "theirs" during the reign of Avitus (455–456), but Sidonius is probably considering Visigothic settlement in and around Toulouse.
+The Gallo-Roman aristocrat and bishop Sidonius Apollinaris refers to Septimania as "theirs" during the reign of Avitus (455–456), but Sidonius is probably considering Visigothic settlement in and around Toulouse.
 The Visigoths were then holding the area around Toulouse against the legal claims of the Empire, though they had more than once offered to exchange it for the Auvergne.

-In 462, the Empire, controlled by Ricimer in the name of Libius Severus, granted the Visigoths the western half of the province of Gallia Narbonensis in which to settle.
+In 462, the remaining territory of the Western Roman Empire, controlled by the Romanized Germanic general Ricimer on behalf of Emperor Libius Severus, granted the Visigoths the western half of the province of Gallia Narbonensis in which to settle.
 The Visigoths additionally occupied Provence (eastern Narbonensis) and only in 475 did the Visigothic king, Euric, cede it to the Empire via a treaty whereby the emperor Julius Nepos recognised the Visigoths' full independence.